dineshkumargovindaraj/Spark-And-Flume-Usage/README.md

-# Spark-And-Flume-Usage
+# Flume And Spark Usage Using Ambari & Zeplin Notebook

-Spark And Flume Usage using Zepllin Notebook
+Learn how to deploy hadoop, flume and spark together in a real-world use case